Logo

 Anxiety vs Panic Disorder

-Although major anxiety is a feature of both GAD and panic disorder, they are not the same.
-Anxiety that is episodic and manifests as abrupt panic episodes that are physically and emotionally distressing is known as panic disorder.
+Although major anxiety is a feature of both GAD and panic disorders, they are not the same.
+Anxiety that is episodic and manifests as abrupt panic episodes that are physically and emotionally distressing is known as a panic disorder.
 In contrast, GAD is characterized by chronic, persistent anxiety that is accompanied by excessive concern over a wide range of life conditions.

 PTSD vs. Generalized Anxiety Disorder (GAD)